Chiang Dao and Doi Chiang Dao Wildlife Sanctuary

 Rice Paddies

 A small area of rice paddies east of Chiang Dao offers a number of open country birds.
 When approaching Chiang Dao from the south, turn off the by-pass, heading into town and after 2.2 kilometres, about 50 metres after a 7-11 convenience store, turn right.
 This junction is marked by a flashing amber signal, which is likely defunct and not flashing.
 Continue a further 1.0 kilometres to a crossroads junction.
 The paddies are found by turning right here, or alternatively, some open dry areas by turning left.
-Wire-tailed Swallow and Striated Swallow are regular in the area.
+Wire-tailed Swallow and Eastern Red-rumped Swallow are regular in the area.
 The fields are far more interesting in the dry season, once the rice is harvested, with possibilities including Grey-headed Lapwing, Oriental Skylark, Zitting Cisticola, Siberian Rubythroat and Bluethroat.
 However, illegal mist-netting of birds can occur in this area at the end of the rice season which is a depressing sight.

 Checklist